ericzinnikas/RubyTorrent/README.md

 #RubyTorrent

-Started off as a class project, hopefully we'll get some development going forward over the next few months.
+Started off as a class project for CMSC417 at UMD with Bobby, hopefully we'll get some development going forward over the next few months.

 ###Description
 * Implement a BitTorrent client